Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Introduction

 Existing machine learning (ML)- driven approaches in PSC diagnostics can be broadly grouped into three classes.
-First, a large body of work uses EL/PL imaging (often at a single time point) for static characterization tasks, such as defect segmentation~\cite{gao_definition_2023,louis_operando_2025,taherimakhsousi_quantifying_2020,ternes_correlative_2022} or inference of electrical parameters and absolute efficiency from spatial patterns~\cite{laufer_process_2023,laufer_deep_2025,kumar_machine_2025,zhang_machine_2025,glaws_explainable_2025}.
-Second, complementary ML efforts target lifetime and stability metrics using tabular descriptors of composition, processing, and operating conditions, typically leveraging literature or database-derived labels rather than operando-imaging time series~\cite{odabasi_machine_2020,hu_machine-learning_2022,zhao_machine_2025,mammeri_stability_2025}.
+First, a large body of work uses EL/PL imaging (often at a single time point) for static characterization tasks, such as defect segmentation~\cite{gao_definition_2023,louis_operando_2025,taherimakhsousi_quantifying_2020,ternes_correlative_2022} or inference of electrical parameters and absolute efficiency from spatial patterns~\cite{laufer_process_2023,laufer_deep_2025,kumar_machine_2025,zhang_machine_2025}.
+Second, complementary ML efforts target lifetime and stability metrics using tabular descriptors of composition, processing, and operating conditions, typically leveraging literature or database-derived labels rather than operando-imaging time series~\cite{odabacsi_machine_2020,hu_machine-learning_2022,zhao_machine_2025,mammeri_stability_2025}.
 Third, recent studies have begun to exploit time series of optical measurements (including high-throughput or operando luminescence) with data-driven forecasting or self-supervised learning, highlighting the potential of temporal optical signals for monitoring degradation dynamics~\cite{srivastava_machine_2023,ji_self-supervised_2023}.

-Despite these advances, to the best of our knowledge no existing framework combines multimodal EL/PL imaging acquired repeatedly during aging with a leakage-aware evaluation protocol to quantitatively predict a physically interpretable, device-level degradation metric from the temporal evolution of spatial luminescence patterns.
+Despite these advances, only a few recent studies have begun to connect perovskite luminescence imaging with data-driven prediction of electrical performance or degradation-related behavior.
+Glaws et al.~\cite{glaws_explainable_2025} used transfer learning and explainable AI to predict current–voltage metrics from different combinations of EL and PL images, identifying which imaging conditions are most informative for $V_\mathrm{oc}$, $I_\mathrm{sc}$, FF, and PCE.
+Schall et al.~\cite{schall_using_2026} extended this direction to operando PL image sequences during accelerated stress testing, using a CNN–LSTM model with attention and Grad-CAM attribution to predict $V_\mathrm{oc}$ transients and analyze electrical metastability.
+These studies demonstrate the relevance of luminescence-based ML diagnostics for perovskite devices, but differ from the present work in the predicted target and input formulation.
+Here, we focus on direct prediction of the device-level efficiency-retention metric $R_\mathrm{PCE}$ during aging by combining repeated EL, PL\textsubscript{oc}, and PL\textsubscript{sc} imaging with device-specific reference-current pairing and a leakage-aware device-level validation protocol.

 The proposed methodology departs from traditional degradation modeling approaches that are mainly based on empirical extrapolation~\cite{zhao_accelerated_2022,pandey_progress_2026,ye_degradation_2023} or isolated electrical measurements~\cite{tirawat_measuring_2024,hauff_impedance_2022}.
 Instead, it leverages multimodal time series of luminescence images, combining EL and PL data acquired at both reference and aged states, to train ML models that regress degradation directly from visual data.
 In this work, we adopt the efficiency retention $R_\mathrm{PCE}$, defined as the ratio between the instantaneous and initial PCE